Knot surgery formulae for instanton Floer homology II: applications: Almost L-space knots

 The vertical exactness implies that $\psi_{-,n-3}^{n-2,1}$ is injective and hence from Lemma \ref{lem: bypasses for T and B} part (3), we know that $\psi_{+,n-2}^{n-1,0}$ is zero.
 Hence from the horizontal exactness we know $k+1+k=3$, which means $ k=1.$

 From \cite[Proposition 4.1]{kronheimer2010instanton} we know $K$ is fibered.
-It is well-known that there are only two genus-one fibered knots in $S^3$, namely the trefoil and the figure-eight, among which the trefoil is an L-space knot.
+It is well known that there are only two genus-one fibered knots in $S^3$, namely the trefoil and the figure-eight, among which the trefoil is an L-space knot.
 Hence $K$ is the figure-eight.